steinwurf/kodo-ns3-examples/README.rst

   first, try to provide a concise general description.
 Later, you can add details if you think that those are relevant to your question.

-* If you have follow the previous steps and still want to report an error, please do the following:
+* If you have followed the previous steps and still want to report an error, please do the following:

   1. In your e-mail, indicate us the failure problem and when does it occur.
      Indicate the type of problem (e.g. if it is compiler error or a segmentation fault or something else).
-Also include your OS, compiler waf ns-3 version.
+Also include your OS, compiler waf, python and  ns-3 version.
-  2. Attach a complete printscreen or a ``.txt`` log file posting the error.
+  2. Attach a printscreen or a ``.txt`` log file posting the complete output of the command of procedure that gives the error.     .
-  3. If your error is related with a source file, please include it as well.
+  3. If your error is related with a source file, please include it as well in your report.

-* **Disclaimer**: We will not correct your source code or homework, but just provide you guidelines to do so! ;)
+* **Disclaimer**: We will not correct your source code, but just provide you guidelines to do so :)

 Also, feel free to tell us what we should add to improve the examples and the tutorial!